A Saint Who Levels Up Through Necromancy

 — I won’t deny it.

 That damned bastard.
-A minion ought to act like a minion and show some respect to his master.
+A minion ought to act like a minion and show his master some respect.
+Grumbling to himself, Yujin sprawled out flat on the ring.

 — Whenever you want to quit, just say so.